dgaydukov/cert-aws/sa/files/sa.md

 When you create ec2 role from console, instance profile automatically created with same name.
 But if you are using CLI/CloudFormation you have to manually create it `AWS::IAM::InstanceProfile` and assign it to ec2 using `IamInstanceProfile`.
 Entity can assume only 1 role at a time, so if user is assigned to 2 groups he would get all permissions from 2 groups at the same time, but if he assigned 2 roles, he can use only one at a time (by assuming one role)
 There are 2 types of tokens:
-* Access token - combination of Access Key ID (20 chars) + Secret Access Key (40 characters) aws prevents replay attack by using timestamp in signature and if request older that 15 min, it's rejected.
+* Access token - combination of Access Key ID (20 chars) + Secret Access Key (40 characters). aws prevents replay attack by using timestamp in signature and if request older that 15 min, it's rejected.
 * Session Token - temporary session token to authenticate Policy - define the permissions for a user/group/role.
 Resource is defined with following format `"arn:aws:service:region:account-id:[resourcetype:]resource"`.
 Resource examples: